cnheider/BlackBox/csharp/README.md

 }
 ```

-Set the Unique name and also do that for the dll name of your assmbly
+Set the Unique name and also do that for the dll name of your assmbly.
-Run tests to see how good your algorithm is
+Run tests to see how good your algorithm is.
 Good luck!